-Development Description Number of car parking spaces in Zone 1 Number of car parking spaces in Zone 2 Number of car parking spaces in Zone 3 Number of car parking spaces in Zone 4 Disabled Parking General Industry (B2) Carrying on of an industrial process other than one falling within the uses described in Class E Disabled parking only.
-1 space per 120sqm.
-1 space per 60sqm.
-1 space per 60sqm.
-6% of capacity or 3 spaces whichever is greater.
-Over 200 bays: 4% of total car parking Storage or Storage/Distribution 1 space 1 space 1 space 1 space capacity or 12 Distribution Centre per per per per spaces whichever is (B8) 500sqm.
-250sqm.
-100sqm.
-100sqm. greater.
+Development Description Number of car parking spaces in Zone 1 Number of car parking spaces in Zone 2 Number of car parking spaces in Zone 3 Number of car parking spaces in Zone 4 Disabled Parking General Industry (B2) Carrying on of an industrial process other than one falling within the uses described in Class E Disabled parking only 1 space per 100sqm 1 space per 60sq n 6% of capacity or 3 spaces whichever is greater Over 200 bays: 4% of total car parking capacity or 12 spaces whichever is greater.
+Storage or Distribution (B8) Storage/Distribution Centre 1 space per 500sqm 1 space per 250sqm 1 space per 100se mp

-^{}Specific and/or niche development types such as chemical and hazardous waste facilities will require additional bespoke considerations to be agreed with the Development Management team.
+\Specific and/or niche development types such as chemical and hazardous waste facilities will require additional bespoke considerations to be agreed with the Development Management team.